Union Home Mortgage Reviews

 If you like the rates and terms you get, you can move forward with the application process.
 You can also get a certified preapproval letter and lock in your rate for 90 days through the company’s “Ready, Set, Home!” and “Lock and Shop” programs.

-If you choose to use the MyUHM app, you can scan documents using the camera on your phone, or you can upload files directly.
+If you use the MyUHM app, you can scan documents using the camera on your phone, or you can upload files directly.
 After everything is submitted, your loan officer will verify your qualifying rate and terms.

 Depending on your loan type and the state you live in, you may be able to review and sign your closing documents online.
 Once your loan is closed, UHM will check in once a year to see if you are interested in refinancing.